-While there is material uncertainty, the directors are of the view that the business is a going concern.
-The company has implemented a number of substantial initiatives as noted above, in order to return to profitability and positive net asset value and the consolidated entity will be able to meet its debts as they fall due.
-The financial statements have therefore, been prepared on a going concern basis.
+The directors are of a view that the Consolidated Entity is a going concern based on the current level of cash reserves, the availability of the debtors financing facility and the forecasted positive cash flow from operations.
+Therefore the Consolidated Entity will be able to meet its debts as they fall due and accordingly the financial statements have been prepared on a going concern basis.